 Similar Articles11 reasons why your online company needs a (Virtual) OfficeVirtual Office Hub

 Using a Registered Business Address: Is it a good location?

-So lets start with one of the most important elements of a Virtual Office: location, location, location.
+Let's start with one of the most important elements of a Virtual Office: location.

 A good, central address in a professional office can really provide an edge and make it look like you have a real office but in reality you'll be working from home (or the beach).

 Google My Business is a great way to boost your website SEO and get your business found in search results so you'll want to factor this into what people see when they search for your business.

 Today, the Google My Business "card" features in search results in 93% of searches today.